 Her second career as an LGBTQ activist was inspired in part by her longtime partner, Thea Spyer, to whom she was engaged for more than 40 years.
 The two were married in Canada in 2007 – but when Spyer died two years later, Windsor was not entitled to the benefits and protections of marriage as Spyer’s surviving spouse.
 She found herself owing hundreds of thousands of dollars in estate taxes.

 Windsor’s successful lawsuit against the federal government helped pave the way for legalizing same-sex marriage across the United States.
 She went on to marry Judith Kasen in 2016 and died at age 88 in New York City.

-In 2018, Governor Cuomo proclaimed June 20 as Edie Windsor Day in New York State as a tribute to her legacy.
+In 2018, June 20 was proclaimed Edie Windsor Day in New York State as a tribute to her legacy.

 Windsor’s lawsuit challenged the Defense of Marriage Act (DOMA), which legally recognized only opposite-sex marriages.
 In June 2013, the U.S. Supreme Court ruled in United States v.
 Windsor that DOMA was unconstitutional, calling it a deprivation of the liberty of the person protected by the Fifth Amendment.